A bike tour on the Glockner Cycle Path R8

 Gössnitz reservoir - refreshment with a special view

-And there it was, the lake and our destination for the day.
-There are 2 other places to stop for an ice cream or a snack around the lake.
-After a short break and some refreshments, we set off on the return journey.
-After all, it was 18 kilometers and almost 2 hours (with short breaks) in one direction.
+And there it was—the lake and our destination for the day.
+There are two other places around the lake where you can stop for an ice cream or a snack.
+After a short rest and a quick bite to eat, we set off on our way back.
+It was, after all, an 18-kilometer walk that took nearly two hours (including short breaks) in one direction.

 Culinary delights at the Penker Wirt

-The large menu really does offer something for every taste.
-Whether it's Kaiserschmarren for the sweet tooth, salads, pasta dishes or traditional delicacies such as Wienerschnitzel - we could hardly make up our minds from the large selection.
-The food was served quickly and was not just a treat to look at.
+The extensive menu truly has something for everyone.
+Whether it’s Kaiserschmarren for those with a sweet tooth, salads, pasta dishes, or traditional delicacies like Wiener Schnitzel—we could hardly decide with such a wide selection.
+The food was served quickly and was a delight not only to look at.

 All in all, it was simply a perfect day in the beautiful Mölltal valley and the Hohe Tauern National Park region.